tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 In MimbleWimble only the currently UTXO set is really of importance, this allows base layer nodes to remove old used inputs from the [blockchain] and or the [mempool].
 Cut-through happens in the [mempool] while pruning happens in the [blockchain] with already confirmed transactions.
 This will only remove the inputs and outputs, but will not excess of each [transaction].

+Pruning is only for the benifit of the local base node so this is an optional, but recommended requirement.
+If the base node is running in archival mode it must not prune.

 [mining server]s have the following responsibilities:

 1. Must apply cut-through when mining transactions from the [mempool] and only add the exces to the new mined block transactions.

-[base node]s have the following reponsibilities:
+[base node]s have the following optional reponsibilities:

-1. Must apply pruning when it receives a new block from another [base node].
+1. Must search for used outputs in old blocks when a new block is received from another [base node].
-2. Must only forward the pruned block when it is asked for a spesific block.
+2. Must apply pruning to each transaction found.

+[base node]s have the following required reponsibilities:

+1. Must check if a newly received block for cut-through.
+If a block contains already spent outputs, reject that block.